acadTags/Awesome-medical-coding-NLP/README.md

 # Paper by years

 We tried to use `tags` to provide simple and shallow sub-topics for easy retrieval.
-There are by no means accurate or exaustive.
+These are by no means accurate or exaustive.

 The `tags` so far include: `knowledge` <sub>(knowledge-augmented with ontologies/hierarchies/descriptions)</sub>, `explainability`, `human-in-the-loop`, `few/zero-shot`, `analysis` <sub>(analysis-focused)</sub>, `multimodal`, `PLM` <sub>(pre-trained language models)</sub>, `CNN` <sub>(Convolutional Neural Networks)</sub>.